-You can find the working code example of the screenshot below here.
+You can find the working code example of Figure 2 in this demo.

 Setting the Control Relations in Code-Behind

-You can set the relationship between ajaxified and updated controls on the server-side as well.
-For this purpose, you need to use the AddAjaxSetting methods:
+You can set the relationship between AJAX-ified and updated controls on the server-side using the AddAjaxSetting methods:

 You can use any external control to force RadAjaxManager to perform an AJAX request by calling the manager's client-side functions.